Hayona/hayona-cookies/readme.txt

 ### Cookie examples

-Examples of functional and non-PII cookies for which you don’t need the visitor’s consent:
+Below are some examples of functional and cookies that do **not** store personal identifiable information (non-PII cookies).
+You don't need the visitor’s consent for these cookies:

 - Language choice
 - Shopping basket
 - Google Analytics – only if implemented correctly in non-PII mode!

-Examples of PII cookies – permission required:
+- Affiliate cookies

+Here are some examples of cookies that do store personal identifiable information (PII cookies).
+You need the visitor's consent to place these cookies:

 - Comscore
 - Google Adsense
 - Google Adwords remarketing
 - Facebook remarketing
 - All retargeting and advertising cookies
-- Most social media buttons (Add-this toolbar, Facebook like box, etc.)
+- Many social media buttons (Add-this toolbar, Facebook like box, etc.)
-- Etc.

 ### Add scripts outside of the Google Tag Manager